Plan Your Visit to Dolmabahce Palace: Explore Istanbul's Cultural Heritage

 • Gift Shop: There is a gift shop within the palace complex, offering a range of souvenirs, books, and cultural items related to the palace and Turkish history.
 You can purchase mementos to commemorate their visit.

-Where to Eat at the Dolmabahce Palace?
+Where to Eat at Dolmabahce Palace?

 • Dolmabahce Palace Cafe: It is located on the borders of the Dolmabahce Palace and offers amazing views of its surrounding gardens.
 The cafe is wheelchair-accessible.
 You can enjoy a variety of snacks and beverages.